-Children should be heard read at home by an adult or older sibling at least five times a week for about fifteen minutes each time.
+Children will bring home their reading practise book (book bands) which will be their weekly reading homework.
+These readings should be recorded in their homework diary, along with a note of any challenging vocabulary.
+Children should be heard read at home by an adult or older sibling at least five times a week for about 10 / 15 / 20 minutes each time.